 Holding the wool for my mum was one of my favourite jobs.
 She called it fishing.
 I would sit with my arms outstretched, waiting for the wool to get short to be wound in close enough for her to scoop me up into her arms and shout, Caught one!

 They would knit socks, scarves, sweaters and hats for the troops.
-In the '20s, there was a vast increase in the popularity of knitwear this increased during the '50s and '60s, when knitting had a huge boost with greater colours and styles of yarns being introduced.
+In the '20s, there was a vast increase in the popularity of knitwear this increased during the '50s and '60s, when the craft had a huge boost with greater colours and styles of yarns being introduced.

 Although the popularity of knitting begun to decline in the '80s, there has been research that proves knitting can reduce depression, slow the onset of dementia and distract from chronic pain.

 My nan taught me to crochet at an early age.
 The last thing I crocheted was many years ago: a lace table runner for my friend's anniversary.

 The skill can provide individuals with a sense of achievement and a sense of self-worth so often underestimated as we get older.
 There’s nothing more satisfying than casting and eye over rows of stitches that you have created and designed.